-In addition to my private practice, I serve as the attending psychiatrist for the Simms Mann Center for Integrative Oncology at UCLA Medical Center, where I supervise and help train UCLA psychiatry residents.
+Presently, in addition to running my private practice, I serve as attending psychiatrist at UCLA Medical Center, where I supervise and help train UCLA psychiatry residents.

 I see patients for talk therapy, medication management, or both, and I am glad to collaborate with other therapists and medical doctors.

 I am not bound by the restrictions of insurance companies or large healthcare organizations, so my appointments are flexible and I can make sure to give each of my patients the time and attention that he or she specifically needs.